Energy Watch Group: Research and statements

 Several other studies argue that a global shortage of fossil energy supply can only can be intercepted by a rigorous extension of the renewable energy system.
 The potential for this endeavour is greater than previously thought, according to the EWG.
 An EWG study posits that such arguments against wind power as fluctuations of wind, lack of grid connections and lack of reserve capacities do not hold due to improvements in planning, growing price incentives and technical improvements.
 In 2008, the EWG estimated that 17–29% of global energy demand can be covered by renewable energy depending on the willingness to invest.
 The report maintains that political will is the most crucial obstacle to a global energy transition.

 In 2016/17, the main focus of EWG's studies based on model based approaches concerning how a transformation towards a 100% RE system can be achieved sustainably, e.g. for India, Iran and Nigeria.
 Also storage technologies are an important factor of a successful energy transition, thus this topic is covered in a paper about the transition of the energy system in Ukraine.

 A collaborative study with the Lappeenranta University of Technology is currently in progress (April 2017).
 It will tackle the question how a global solution towards an energy system based on 100% renewables can be achieved in a feasible and low cost way and across four major sectors: electricity, heating, industrial demand and transport.

 Controversy and debates

 Several statements made by the EWG are in stark contrast with those of the International Energy Agency (IEA) and other organizations in the field.
 The EWG even claims that the IEA is institutionally biased towards conventional energy sources and follows a 'hidden agenda' to keep up the belief of an abundant supply of fossil energy sources while downplaying the potential for renewable energy and publishing misleading data.

+In 2013, the EWG predicted world natural gas production would peak in 2020.

 The Energy Watch Group criticism of the IEA credibility has attracted a lot of attention in the international media.
 The EWG achieved a partial victory when the IEA confirmed the EWG's warnings of a shrinking global supply of fossil fuels in 2010.